MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

 - [Splunk](#set-up-a-splunk-stream) – Connect to on-premises or cloud-based Splunk.
 - [Azure Monitor Log](#set-up-an-azure-monitor-log-stream) - Send auditing logs to [Azure Monitor Logs](https://aka.ms/adostreammonitorlogs).
 Logs stored in Azure Monitor Logs can be queried and have alerts configured.
 You can also connect [Azure Sentinel](https://aka.ms/adostreamingazuresentinel) to your workspace.
-- [Azure Event Grid](#set-up-an-event-grid-stream) – For scenarios where you want your auditing logs to be sent to particular locations, streaming outside of Azure isn't supported.
-However, you can set up an [Azure Event Grid](https://aka.ms/adostreamingeventgrid) connection.
+- [Azure Event Grid](#set-up-an-event-grid-stream) – For scenarios where you want your auditing logs to be sent somewhere else, whether inside or outside of Azure, you can set up an [Azure Event Grid](https://aka.ms/adostreamingeventgrid) connection.

 ## Prerequisites